What are the schools in Slovenia like?

 When we asked about the schools in Slovenia, they said...

 "The International School of Ljubljana (ISL) is one of the best international schools in Slovenia.
 It is a private, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 ISL is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 The school offers a rigorous academic program, with a strong emphasis on the development of critical thinking skills, creativity, and problem-solving.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The Bilingual Primary School of Ljubljana is a private, non-profit, bilingual school offering an international curriculum for students from pre-kindergarten to grade 8.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 The school offers a rigorous academic program, with a strong emphasis on the development of critical thinking skills, creativity, and problem-solving.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The International School of Maribor is a private, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 The school offers a rigorous academic program, with a strong emphasis on the development of critical thinking skills, creativity, and problem-solving.
-The school also offers a wide range of extracurricular activities, including sports, music, and art," explained one expat living in Slovenia.
+The school also offers a wide range of extracurricular activities, including sports, music, and art," wrote an expat with kids at in .

 Other Questions: